More about: Lisbon in 1 Day: everything you need to know

 Visit the Belém neighborhood

-To get to the Belém neighborhood from Praça do Comércio we just have to take the streetcar line 15.
-The trip takes just 20 minutes.
-Technically, Belém is not a neighborhood of Lisbon, but it is a city that was annexed to the capital.
+To get to the Belém neighborhood from Praça do Comércio you only have to take the streetcar line 15.
+The trip takes only 20 minutes.
+Technically, Belém is not a district of Lisbon, but it is a city that was annexed to the capital.
 It is, therefore, about 7 kilometers from the center, but is home to many of the most important places in Lisbon.

 This building was born out of the golden age of the great explorers who brought numerous riches to the Portuguese capital and built the monastery as a sign of greatness.
 Such was the investment that it took more than 100 years to build it.
 Its facade, the interior of the church or its cloister are the highlights of this World Heritage Site since 1983.

-It is not only the most visited monument in Lisbon, but also in all of Portugal, so I recommend you to get your tickets in advance.
+It is not only the most visited monument in Lisbon, but it is the most visited monument in Portugal, so I recommend you book your tickets in advance.
 It is open every day of the week except Mondays.
 It is a must visit if you travel to Lisbon.

 Don't miss the Monument of the Discoveries